-The stats for electric toothbrushes are compelling when it comes to improved oral hygiene.
 A 2021 study in the International Journal of Paediatric Dentistry found a powered brush is much more effective at removing plaque from teeth than a traditional toothbrush.
 Read on to find out which electric toothbrushes for kids ranked highly in our rigorous testing.

 Best Electric Toothbrushes For Kids

 Reasons to avoid

 The Oral-B Kids electric toothbrush uses oscillating-rotating movement to clean your kid’s teeth, and it’s suitable for children as young as three years old.
 Our buying guide plumped for the Frozen II themed toothbrush, but other themes are available including Star Wars, Disney Princesses and Pixar Kids.
 Prices may vary.